top of page

 CERT CLASSES :

-The CERT basic curriculum equips community residents with the knowledge and skills to prepare themselves, their families, and neighbors for emergencies, disasters, or other community incidents.
+The CERT Basic curriculum equips community members with the knowledge and skills to prepare themselves, their families, and their neighbors for emergencies, disasters, and other community incidents.

-Regardless of your age, background, experience, or capabilities, there’s a role for everyone in enhancing community resilience.
-Our NEMCo class, led by trained CERT instructors, cover a range of topics including Fire Safety, Basic First Aid, Disaster Medical Operations, Light Search & Rescue, Utility Management, and overall preparedness.
-Join us, be prepared and make a difference in your community.
+Regardless of age, background, experience, or capabilities, there is a role for everyone in strengthening community resilience.
+Our NEMCo class, led by trained CERT instructors, covers a wide range of topics including Fire Safety, Basic First Aid, Disaster Medical Operations, Light Search & Rescue, Utility Management, and overall preparedness.
+Join us, be prepared, and make a meaningful difference in your community.

-CERT is for everyone!
-Topics are presented in an easy-to-understand, step-by-step process, with hands-on training to build your knowledge and skills.
-After some class practice, you and your classmates will participate in a disaster simulation to give you the opportunity to apply what you have learned and build confidence in your new skills and abilities.
+CERT is for everyone.
+Lessons are presented in an easy-to-understand, step‑by‑step format, with hands‑on training to build practical skills and confidence.
+After classroom practice, you and your classmates will participate in a disaster simulation—an opportunity to apply what you’ve learned in a realistic, supportive environment.

-After completing this CERT course, the opportunities do not end.
-Join NEMCo to become one of our Field Operations or community members who serve our Northshore community, police, and fire departments throughout the year by participating at community events and so much more.
-NEMCo also offers additional training in GMRS Emergency Radio Communications, amateur radio (ham) communications through the RACES branch, Emergency Operations Center management, its drone program, and teaches additional emergency skill sets with more specialized member training through our monthly training program.
+Completion of the CERT course is just the beginning.
+Graduates are encouraged to join NEMCo as Field Operations or community volunteers who support the Northshore community, police, and fire departments throughout the year at events and emergency‑readiness activities.
+NEMCo also offers additional training in GMRS emergency radio communications, amateur (ham) radio through the RACES branch, Emergency Operations Center management, drone operations, and other specialized emergency skills through our monthly training program.

 MEETINGS.
 Please see our All Volunteer and Field Operations Team meetings page for additional meeting information.